 A distinctive set of flavor compounds are formed during the Maillard Reaction.
 This browning can be seen in a whole range of foods like nuts, breads, roasted coffee, vegetables, steaks, and meats.

-These almonds add depth and crunch to many dishes.
-Snack on them when they are warm out of the pan or store them in a jar in the fridge to top your favorite dishes.
+Roasted almonds add depth and crunch to so many dishes, we use them liberally in our kitchen.
+Snack on them when they’re warm out of the pan or store them in a jar in the fridge to top your favorite dishes.

 - Scattered over creamy soups, asparagus, carrot, tomato or broccoli.